rgarridovilallave/matematiques/Algebraic Geometry I/Coherent and quasicoherent modules.md

 This implies (and also the fact that $\mathcal{F}$ is quasi-coherented) that $H^*(U_{i_1,\dots,i_j},\mathcal{F}) = 0$ for all $i>0$.

-We deduce the bijection from a property of Check cohomology. **qed**
+We deduce the bijection from a property of Cech cohomology. **qed**

 ## Kernel, cokernel and image (abelian categories?)